 Ethical Banking Policy

-Gateway will not directly lend to the following industries or activities:
+Gateway will not directly lend to businesses with their primary operations in industries and/or activities:

 Ethical Investing Policy

-Gateway will not directly invest in the following industries or activities:
+Gateway will not directly invest in industries and/or activities:

 Each year they save and reuse over 35,000 cubic metres of materials and items that would otherwise fill over 100 football fields of landfill.